Battle of Darzab (2018)

-The Battle of Darzab (12 July – 1 August 2018) was a major conflict between the Taliban and the Islamic State's Khorasan Province (IS-KP) who fought each other over control of Jowzjan Province's Darzab District in Afghanistan.
-Following heavy clashes, IS-KP was defeated, with most of the group's forces in Jowzjan Province killed or captured.
+The Battle of Darzab (12 July – 1 August 2018) was a major conflict between the Taliban and the Islamic State's Khorasan Province (ISIS–K) who fought each other over control of Jowzjan Province's Darzab District in Afghanistan.
+Following heavy clashes, ISIS–K was defeated, with most of the group's forces in Jowzjan Province killed or captured.

 Background

 Despite both being opposed to the Islamic Republic of Afghanistan and its Western allies, the Taliban and the Islamic State are fierce rivals who have fought each other since 2015.
-The Islamic State's Afghan branch, namely the so-called "Khorasan Province" (often abbreviated ISIL-KP), has extensively recruited disaffected ex-Taliban, and its mere presence threatens the Taliban's claim to be "the only legitimate opposition" in Afghanistan.
+The Islamic State's Afghan branch, namely the so-called "Khorasan Province" (often abbreviated ISIS-K or IS-KP), has extensively recruited disaffected ex-Taliban, and its mere presence threatens the Taliban's claim to be "the only legitimate opposition" in Afghanistan.
 One of the theaters where the two insurgent groups have repeatedly clashed is the country's north, most importantly the provinces of Jowzjan, Sar-e Pol, and Faryab.

-The forces of ISIL-KP in northern Afghanistan consist of local Taliban defectors, and an extensive number of foreign mujahideen including Islamic Movement of Uzbekistan militants.
-The power of ISIL-KP in the north was further boosted by the defection of Uzbek Taliban commander Qari Hekmat and his followers.
+The forces of IS-KP in northern Afghanistan consist of local Taliban defectors, and an extensive number of foreign mujahideen including Islamic Movement of Uzbekistan militants.
+The power of IS-KP in the north was further boosted by the defection of Uzbek Taliban commander Qari Hekmat and his followers.
 Hekmat became the leading commander of the Islamic State in northern Afghanistan, and used his large foreign network to recruit fighters from Central Asia and to smuggle them into Jowzjan, which had been a "major hub" for various insurgent groups even before the Taliban insurgency's beginning.
 In course of 2017, the Islamic State captured most of Darzab District in Jowzjan, and transformed it into its local stronghold.
-The Taliban subsequently launched at least three major offensives to oust ISIL-KP from Darzab, but all failed.
+The Taliban subsequently launched at least three major offensives to oust IS-KP from Darzab, but all failed.
 Meanwhile, however, the US military and the Afghan government increasingly targeted Hekmat's network.
-Hekmat himself was killed in a US airstrike in April 2018, weakening ISIL-KP in the north.
+Hekmat himself was killed in a US airstrike in April 2018, weakening IS-KP in the north.
 Hekmat was succeeded by Mawlavi Habibul Rahman, while Mawlavi's brother-in-law Mufti Nemat became second-in-command for Jowzjan Province.
 Despite Hekmat's death, several foreign fighters recruited by him remained in Darzab, including Uzbeks, Tajiks, Kazakhs, Kyrgyz, Indonesians, Chechens, Pakistanis, Turks, and French.